the churchie emerging art prize

 #thechurchie

-Since its inception at the Anglican Church Grammar School in 1987, the churchie emerging art prize has sought to identify and profile rising artistic talent.
-It is now known as one of Australia’s leading prizes for emerging artists.
+Since its inception at Brisbane’s Anglican Church Grammar School in 1987, The Churchie Emerging Art Prize has showcased new talent.
+Today, it is one of Australia’s leading prizes for emerging artists.
+Since 2019, the Institute of Modern Art has presented the finalists’ exhibition.

-Curated by Sebastian Henry-Jones, this year’s exhibition features works by thirteen finalists from across Australia in an exploration of the theme of context.
+Curated by Sebastian Henry-Jones (from West Space, Melbourne), this year’s edition features thirteen finalists from across Australia and explores the theme of ‘context’.

 Artists